nadiabirouty/Project2-1/README.md

 The final version of Xcode 7 has been released so you should use that instead of any of the beta version.
 Please go ahead and download that before proceeding with this project.

+You will need to do some reading on your own.
+Not all the techniques have been covered in class.
+We have covered enough of the essentials that you will be able to build a working version but, for the aesthetics, you will need to go read up on how to do it.

 # Requirements
 ![Project 2](images/Project2.gif)